Altitude University Pre, During, & Post Drone Flight Checklist

-- If flight plan is autonomous ignore the hover but still look/listen for possible UAS defects
+- If a flight plan is autonomous ignore the hover but still look/listen for possible UAS defects

-- Keep UAS in Visual Line of Sight throughout entire mission.
+- Keep UAS in Visual Line of Sight throughout the entire mission.

 - Visual line of sight must be maintained without visual aids e.g. binoculars

-- Monitor and keep track of battery levels throughout entire mission.
+- Monitor and keep track of battery levels throughout the entire mission.

-- Bring back UAS with safe amount of battery life to return and land.
+- Bring back UAS with a safe amount of battery life to return and land.